elzoughby/Watt-Book/Introduction/Introduction.md

 - **Hardware layer**

   includes sensors, other hardware such as; embedded systems, RFID tags and readers and others.
 The sensors enable the interconnection of the physical and digital worlds allowing real-time information to be collected and processed.
 The miniaturization of hardware has enabled powerful sensors to be produced in much smaller forms which are integrated into objects in the physical world.
 There are various types of sensors for different purposes.
 The sensors have the capacity to take measurements such as temperature, air quality, movement and electricity.
 In some cases, they may also have a degree of memory, enabling them to record a certain number of measurements.
 A sensor can measure the physical property and convert it into signal that can be understood by an instrument.
 Sensors are grouped according to their unique purpose such as environmental sensors, body sensors, home appliance sensors and vehicle telemetric sensors, etc. Many of these hardware elements provide identification and information storage (e.g. RFID tags), information collection (e.g. sensors), and information processing (e.g. embedded edge processors).

+  ​

 In the next chapters, We will discuss in details the development fields of Watt?
 Project from the perspective of the Internet Of Things architecture layers.

+## References

+- Dina Gamal Darwish (2015). ["Improved Layered Architecture for Internet of Things"](http://www.meacse.org/ijcar/archives/71.pdf). *www.meacse.org/ijcar/*.  pp.214-223.
+ISSN 2305-9184 Volume 4